 iv.
 Amelia Handy Diffenderfer Age 10 (1840 – 1890)

 v.
 Michael Nicholas Diffenderfer Age 8 (1842 – 1890)

 In the 1920 census, John was farming in Lindsay and living with his niece, Henrietta Pratt.

 In the 1930 census John and Beulah were farming in Lindsay, Tulare, California

-Beulah went into nurse’s training.
-In the 1920 census, she was a nurse living in residence in Oakland California Most of the other young women were in their early twenties and listed as students.
+Beulah went into nurse’s training at St. Luke’s hospital in San Francisco.
+In the 1920 census, she was a nurse living in residence in Oakland California.
+Most of the other young women were in their early twenties and listed as students.
 She was 27 and was listed as a nurse.

 09-21-1925 Beulah M. Blair, only daughter of the late William L. Blair, formerly of Franklin PQ, married J. G. Anderson, of Fresno California.
 At Fresno California.